josepedrocandido/stocking/README.md

 # Stocking

-This is my first Ruby on Rails app.
+This is my first Ruby on Rails app